emicklei/nanny/README.md

 You can change the group keys to whatever you want using the RecorderOption `WithGroupMarkers`.

 ## log event group on error

+With this option, if an Error event is recorded then all leading debug and trace events in the same group are logger first.

 ```go
 	r := nanny.NewRecorder(nanny.WithLogEventGroupOnError(true))